 The Judges’ statement for the 1999 PEN/ Joyce Osterweil Award for Poetry declared, “Nick Flynn’s subject—a mother’s suicide, a son’s peripatetic childhood—could not be more difficult to approach.
 If [his] poems stand ‘close to tragedy,’ as Flynn puts it, they also embody the act of survival: syntax and line conspire to pull us past the event, beyond the struggle.
 And yet the ghost of trauma lingers, ramifying beyond the exquisitely understated endings of Flynn’s poems.
 Even more powerful than the final line of ‘My Mother Contemplating Her Gun’—’Tomorrow it will still be there’—is the silence that follows it, the knowledge that nothing lasts.
 These poems establish their emotional authority through their very movement—their wayward, whispering music.
 At once reckless and demure, outrageous and delicate…”

 Nick Flynn is the author of three memoirs, The Reenactments, The Ticking is the Bomb: A Memoir of Bewilderment, and Another Bullshit Night in Suck City, which has been made into a film, Being Flynn, starring Robert DeNiro as Flynn’s father, Julianne Moore, and Paul Dano.
-He is also the author of three books of poetry, The Captain Asks For a Show of Hands, Some Ether, which won the PEN/Joyce Osterweil Award, and Blind Huber.
-His fourth book of poetry, My Feelings, is forthcoming in 2015.
+He is the author of four books of poetry, My Feelings, The Captain Asks For a Show of Hands, Some Ether, which won the PEN/Joyce Osterweil Award, and Blind Huber.
 He has been awarded fellowships from The Guggenheim Foundation, The Library of Congress, The Amy Lowell Trust, and The Fine Arts Work Center.
 His poems, essays, and non-fiction have appeared in The New Yorker, the Paris Review, National Public Radio’s This American Life, and The New York Times Book Review.

 MY FEELINGS (Poetry, 2015)